duinomaker/HexoBlog/source/CM/exercises/1/index.md

 We already know $n$ straight lines define $L_n=\frac{n(n+1)}2+1$ regions on a plane, and when the $n$-th line is added in, $n$ new areas are created.

 Let the zig-zags be extremely narrow to be seen as straight lines to some extent.
-So when the $n$-th zig-zag is added in, $n$ new areas are created in “the straight line manner”.
+So when the $n$-th zig-zag is added in, $n$ new areas are created “in the straight line manner”.

 We could also see that when two zig-zags intersect, $8$ new areas are created “around their intersection”, in the way shown below: